 Pros and cons of a full backup

-On the plus side, full backups provide you with a full copy of your website so you can migrate or restore it at will.
+On the plus side, full backups provide you with a full copy of your website so you can migrate or restore the backed up copy at will.
 Recovery can also be a relatively simple process, as all of the necessary data is stored together.

 On the other hand, they can take up a large amount of storage space.
 Due to their size, the backup and restoration processes can also take a while to complete.